-America has a problem -- a science-literacy problem.
-You don't have to know what the Krebs Cycle is in order to be successful, but your ability to discern fact from fiction in the field of health sciences can have a real impact on your quality of life.
+You don't have to know what the Krebs Cycle is in order to be successful in life, but your ability to discern fact from fiction in the field of sciences can have a real impact on your quality of life.
 Unfortunately, there are several reasons why belief in pseudoscience is on the rise.

-Then there's the "backfire effect."
-Believe it or not, presenting people with facts that contradict their preferred, albeit incorrect, beliefs actually causes them to dig-in deeper when defending their ideas about the world.
+There's also the "backfire effect."
+Believe it or not, presenting people with facts that contradict their preferred, albeit incorrect, beliefs actually causes them to dig in deeper when defending their ideas about the world.
 People respond with knee-jerk reactions based on emotions rather than consider that they could be wrong.

 Is there any help for this conundrum?
 Will we ever dig our way out of this pseudoscience hole?
 Be part of the solution -- take our quiz now!